|

 173. erupt

-start abruptly
+start suddenly

 However, these fundamental problems erupted suddenly and violently, so the authors insist, only with the family's move north to St. Louis.